Xinyan272/Xinyan272.github.io/README.md

 # Welcome to xinyan's blog
-## Here I will share some learning notes and some tips.
+## Here I will share some learning notes.
 Thanks for Reading!